-There have been changes to the ratings in the two years immediately before 31 December 2021.
-On 24 April 2020 Standard & Poor's revised the Bank's rating from A (stable) to A (negative).
+There have been changes to the ratings in the two years immediately before 31 December 2022.
 On 24 June 2021 Standard & Poor's revised the Bank's rating from A (negative) to A (stable).

 Rating Agency Current Credit Rating Standard & Poor's A (stable)